jesp209i/UmbracoDocs/umbraco-cloud/build-and-customize-your-solution/handle-deployments-and-environments/error-pages.md

 ### Default

 Click on one of the empty radio buttons next to any uploaded page.
 That page becomes the fallback for all new hostnames.
-The active default has a checkmark in the **Default** column.
+The active default is selected in the **Default** column.

 ### Modify